-Emergency dentistry is crucial for addressing unexpected dental problems.
-Dr. John Slate offers comprehensive emergency dental services in our Washington, DC, dentist office, and our team makes every effort to see you in a timely manner based on your emergency care needs.
+Emergency dental services can address unexpected dental problems.
+Dr. John Slate offers comprehensive emergency dentistry services in our Washington, DC, dentist office, and our team makes every effort to see you promptly based on your emergency care needs.

-Emergency dentistry plays a vital role in maintaining dental health.
-Our team is dedicated to providing immediate care when considered necessary for a dental emergency.
+Emergency dental care can help you maintain your dental health.
+Our team is here to provide immediate care when you have a dental emergency.
 Don’t hesitate to seek treatment when a dental emergency arises.
 Prompt action can make all the difference in preventing more damage to the teeth and gums after trauma or infection.
-Emergency dental care is part of the general dental care services we provide to the public.
+Emergency dental care is part of the general dentistry services we provide to the public.

 Toothaches